Trump brags about bringing ‘Trump water’ to families affected by Ohio derailment

 Former president makes show of aiding Ohio residents while Biden tours Ukraine, Poland

-Donald Trump traveled to East Palestine, Ohio on Wednesday where he bragged about bringing clean “Trump water” to families whose lives were upended by a massive train derailment earlier this month.
+Donald Trump traveled to East Palestine, Ohio, on Wednesday where he bragged about bringing clean “Trump water” to families whose lives were upended by a massive train derailment earlier this month.

 The ex-president was flanked by local officials as he noted that he was “bringing water, Trump water, actually, most of it”, to families in the region.
 It couldn’t immediately be verified what percentage of the bottles donated by the president were branded with his own name.